UofSC-Fall-2021-Math-738-001/jekyll/about.md

 ## Course Format

-To wholly and successfully engage with the course, you will need to be need to [attend](#attendance-policy-and-covid-reporting) class, attempt lots of problems, and engage both with me and your fellow classmates.
-All course materials are will be made available online so regular Internet access is essential for successful completion of the course.

-It is expected that much of this material will be unfamiliar to you.
-(If not, more power to you.)
-The course is structured to guide every student to mastery in terms of conceptual understanding and computational fidelity by the end of the semester.

-Class time will be spent working in small groups and presenting solutions to problems.
-It is expected you will have consumed the relevant material ahead of each course.
-It is not expected you will be comfortable with the material.
-Class time is for learning through doing and working through your misunderstandings.

-Each class will end with a short quiz to diagnose any problems.
+The course is a standard lecture course with homeworks to test your understanding.

-At the end of the class, a project will be due in place of a final exam.
+At the end of the class, a paper will be due in place of a final exam.

 ## Course Communication

-I will be communicating with you regarding grades and assignments.
-If you need to get in touch with me, the best method is via Microsoft Team chat or email.
+If you need to get in touch with me, the best method is via Zulip chat or email.
 Generally, I will reply within 24 hours and will provide feedback on assignments within one week.

 You may also post questions pertaining to the course in the Questions channel in the course team.
 These questions will be answered within 24 hours.
 I encourage all students to take a stab at answering any question.

-If you are having trouble with this course or its material, you should contact me via Microsoft Team chat or email to discuss the issues.
+If you are having trouble with this course or its material, you should contact me via Zulip chat or email to discuss the issues.

 Announcements will be posted to this course whenever necessary.
 If there is any other information I think is important, I will send it to your preferred university email address.
 It is your responsibility to ensure that your email account works properly in order to receive email.